-- Hepatic resection is the treatment of choice for resectable liver metastases from colorectal cancer. - Complete resection must be feasible based on anatomic grounds and the extent of disease; maintenance of adequate hepatic function is required. - The primary tumor must have been resected for cure (R0).
+- Hepatic resection is the treatment of choice for resectable liver metastases from colorectal cancer.8 - Complete resection must be feasible based on anatomic grounds and the extent of disease; maintenance of adequate hepatic function is required.^{9,10} - The primary tumor must have been resected for cure (R0).
 There should be no unresectable extrahepatic sites of disease.11-13 Plan for a debulking resection (R1/R2 resection) is not recommended. - Patients with resectable metastatic disease and primary tumor in place should have both sites resected with curative intent.
-These can be resected in one operation or as a staged approach, depending on the complexity of the hepatectomy or colectomy, comorbid diseases, surgical exposure, and surgeon expertise. - When hepatic metastatic disease is not optimally resectable based on insufficient remnant liver volume, approaches utilizing preoperative portal vein embolization or staged liver resections can be considered. - Ablative techniques may be considered alone or in conjunction with resection.
-All original sites of disease need to be amenable to ablation or resection. - Some institutions use arterially directed embolic therapy (category 3) in select patients with chemotherapy resistant/refractory disease, without obvious systemic disease, with predominant hepatic metastases. - Conformal external beam radiation therapy (category 3) may be considered in highly selected cases or in the setting of a clinical trial and should not be used indiscriminately in patients who are potentially surgically resectable. - Re-resection can be considered in selected patients.
-14
+These can be resected in one operation or as a staged approach, depending on the complexity of the hepatectomy or colectomy, comorbid diseases, surgical exposure, and surgeon expertise. - When hepatic metastatic disease is not optimally resectable based on insufficient remnant liver volume, approaches utilizing preoperative portal vein embolization or staged liver resections can be considered. - Ablative techniques may be considered alone or in conjunction with resection.8 All original sites of disease need to be amenable to ablation or resection. - Arterially directed catheter therapy, and in particular yttrium 90 microsphere selective internal radiation, is an option in highly selected patients with chemotherapy-resistant/-refractory disease and with predominant hepatic metastases. - Conformal external beam radiation therapy (category 3) may be considered in highly selected cases or in the setting of a clinical trial and should not be used indiscriminately in patients who are potentially surgically resectable. - Re-resection can be considered in selected patients.14